-I am passionate photographer with 20 years experience photographing “everyday people” and how they’ve been affected by society and the communities in which they live.
+I am passionate photographer with over 25 years experience photographing “everyday people” and how they’ve been affected by society and the communities in which they live.

 My most recent work involves mixing advanced forms of digital photography with sounds to create digital installations.

 Between 1990 – 2012 I lived in Hong Kong, Tokyo and China.

 I completed several portraits series, including: 600 Million Farmers, One Child Policy, Trafficked Women, Lost Boys / Mothers of the Disappeared, Survivors of the Cultural Revolution.

 In 2009 I recieved world press attention after being assaulted by Grace Mugabe and her body-guards in Hong Kong when working for the Sunday Times.
 I covered the Japanese Tsunami in 2011.
 The same year I was nominated (and highly commended) at the UK Press Awards for foreign reporter of the year.